solidify/devops-extension-chuck-norris/README.md

 # Add Chuck Norris quotes to your Azure Pipelines build report #
-This Azure Pipelines build extension will show a new section in your build report with an encouraging Chuck Norris quote.
+This Azure Pipelines build extension will show a new section in your build report with an encouraging Chuck Norris quote...

 ![](docs/chuck-build-report.png)